 The Foundation has a defined contribution retirement plan (the Plan).
-Employees are eligible for participation in the Plan after reaching 21 years of age and upon hire.
 Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
+There is no minimum age requirement to participate in the plan.
+Completion of 90 consecutive calendar days of employment are required to participate in the plan.
 The Foundation matches employee contributions up to 6% of the employee's salary through December 31, 2019.
 Effective January 1, 2020, the Foundation matches employee contributions up to 3% and 50% for the next 3% of the employee's salary.
-Foundation contributions to the Plan for the years ended August 31, 2020 and 2019 was \$108,433 and \$148,331, respectively.
+Foundation contributions to the Plan for the years ended August 31, 2021 and 2020 was \$84,134 and \$108,433, respectively.